eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

  - `Coral-Sea` - Images of Coral Sea reefs
  - `Coral-Sea-water` - Open water images of the Coral Sea.
 Used to verify that there are no new coral platforms.
- - `Global` - Selected reefal areas around the world to verify the robustness of the imaging techinques.
 4. These two collections were then converted into two satellite composite images.
 5. Each image was preprocessed, prior to being combined into a composite by:
     1. Removing surface reflectance on the water based on estimates of the reflection using infrared bands.